Army shelling in Myanmar blamed for setting 160 homes ablaze

 The statement from the Chin Human Rights Organization expressed concern that what happened may represent just the beginning of a major government offensive known as “Operation Anawrahta.”
 The government has not acknowledged such a plan.

 “The high number of troops being sent to Chin state in recent days and weeks has been truly unprecedented.
 They have brought with them destruction and death,” said the human rights group.
-“At least three villages have been torched in Falam Township, and we can only imagine what will happen when the operation is in full throttle.
-This is why we need urgent action on the part of the U.N.
-Security Council to help prevent mass atrocities before they happen.”
+It called for urgent action on the part of the U.N.
+Security Council “to help prevent mass atrocities before they happen.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.